akerber47/akerber47.github.io/reading.md

 like to come back to in the future.

 ### 2020 February
--Joshua Foer et al, *Atlas Obscura*
+- Ashley Harell et al, *Cancun, Cozumel, and the Yucatan* -Joshua Foer et al, *Atlas Obscura*
 - Jon Gertner, *The Idea Factory*
 - Steven C. Hayes, *Get Out of Your Mind and Into Your Life*